 Is your customer a technical organisation?

 Depending on who the end customer is, it may be that you are positioned on the market as a supplier who doesn’t directly engage with the end customers.
 For example, let’s assume that you work as a product manager for a telecom vendor like Ericsson or Huawei, and the product you manage is a software that takes performance management statistics from OSS (Operational Support Systems) and provides to mobile operators like Vodafone, T-Mobile, etc. In a role like that, you may need to interact with the technology teams of the mobile operators from time to time who will be your customers.
 You will need to be able to convince them that the product you are offering is better than those from the competitors.
 This would require you to go into the details of the features and the discussions may become quite technical.
 You may also need to produce documents involving technical content and you may also be required to provide input to technical authors.
+For a technical product like this, a background in engineering can help you product manage a bit better.
 Of course, you can get support from your technology or delivery teams but you will still be required to form an understanding of the capabilities of your products and why they are needed.

 Let’s now look at another example which is the opposite of the earlier one.
 In this example, we assume that you work as a product manager within a mobile operator and your product is an app that allows customers to be able to send and receive instant messages (IM) for FREE over the mobile network.
 For a product like that, the customer can be anyone and their need is also not as complex as it was in the earlier example.
 Understanding the customer need, in this case, may not require you to go into the technical details yourself.
 If you understand the need, you can speak to your technical partner within your engineering team (e.g. Solution Architect).
 The solution will still be a technical one as you would need a platform to do this but as long as you have understood the needs and defined the product requirements correctly, your technology partner can help you devise a solution.